Jonathan-Mandl/Ex4/README.md

  The SocketIO.cpp class is define that we read from the socket and write to the socket of the server.

  ## Valid user input
+ In the code we check that the inputs and parameters are vailds:

  ## Compliation Instructions